googlearchive/leanback-showcase/README.md

 # Leanback Support Library Showcase App for Android TV

-This sample app showcases different components that comes with Leanback library.
+This sample app showcases different components that come with Leanback library.
+The home screen is a BrowseFragment consisting of a set of different cards.
+Each card represents a different component in Leanback.

+All the cards in this sample app work except the Settings.
+Settings for now crashes since we have an internal resource id conflict in the support library.
+We will be working on fixing this issue in the next couple of days.

+We will also add a new music example card in the next few weeks.
+This will be a new PlaybackOverlayFragment that comes with a number of new features.
+These features become available in the upcoming Android N release.

 ## Introduction